 Although the pups live independently after you separate them from the mother Bromeliad plant, they will not mature until they are a year old and give blooms in the third year.

 Provide love to the freshly rooted Bromeliad pups because the root systems take a few weeks to mature and settle, and support the plant with tiny stakes if required.

-I hope you learned a thing or two in this article and are now ready to give your Bromeliad pups a new life.
+I hope you learned something from this article and are ready to give your Bromeliad pups a new life.